Brand name: Zinplava

 Uses for Bezlotoxumab

-Bezlotoxumab is indicated to reduce recurrence of Clostridium difficile infection (CDI) in patients 18 years of age or older who are receiving antibacterial drug treatment of CDI and are at a high risk for CDI recurrence.1
+Reduction of recurrence of Clostridioides difficile (formerly known as Clostridium difficile) infection (CDI) in adults ≥18 years of age who are receiving anti-infective treatment for CDI and are at high risk for CDI recurrence.

 Bezlotoxumab Dosage and Administration

 Administer only while patient is receiving an anti-infective regimen for treatment of CDI.